Table of Contents[Hide][Show]

 Visit Gaylord Texan in the summer to enjoy the 10-acre outdoor pool and lazy river complex, Paradise Springs.
 Above all, your kids will want to try the 27-foot tall waterslide, the 25-foot-long zip line and the 600-foot lazy river.
 Plus, they can check out the outdoor Game Pavilion, which features shuffleboard, bocce ball, croquet, and a large campfire pit.
 And be sure to enjoy some of the free summer activities like fireworks, poolside movie nights, and fireside ghost stories.
 In winter months, you will love bundling up for indoor ice slices and snow tubing at the annual ICE! attraction.

 Visiting Texas During the Spring?
-Here’s Where to Find Texas Bluebonnets
+Here’s Where to Find Bluebonnets Across Texas Hill Country

-Bluebonnets, the state flower of Texas, bloom from late March to early April (varies depending on how cold the winter was.)
+Bluebonnets, the state flower of Texas, bloom from late March to early April.
+The date can vary a bit depending on how cold the winter was.
 There are some beautiful spots to see and get your picture taken with bluebonnets around the Texas Hill Country and outside of Dallas.

 If you are visiting during spring, you could easily add on a day trip to any of these locations and check out the wildflowers.
 More on where to find bluebonnets here.